Have you got a bag of frozen breaded chicken in the freezer? Here are 5 easy and creative ways to turn breaded chicken into dinner!

 Grab you favorite Caesar salad kit and top it with the cooked chicken.
 I always feel like the kits skimp on the Parmesan cheese, so it never hurts to add a few extra shavings on top if you’ve got ’em.

 You can also get different salad kits to change up the flavors.
-Grab a basic salad blend and add tomatoes, hard boiled egg, and cheddar for a Crispy Chicken Cobb Salad.
+Grab a basic salad blend and add tomatoes, an Air Fryer Hard Boiled Egg, and cheddar for a Crispy Chicken Cobb Salad.
 We also love turning That Good Salad or a classic Garden Salad into a full meal by adding a crispy chicken breast on top!

 Copy Cat Chick-fil-A Chicken Sandwiches